puppetlabs/puppet-docs/source/pe/3.7/razor_objects.markdown

 	razor create-broker --name foo --broker_type puppet-pe --configuration '{ "server": "puppet.example.com" }'

 Razor ships with some stock broker types for your use:  puppet-pe, noop, and puppet.
+In addition, you can create your own.
+See [Writing Broker Types](./razor_brokertypes.html) for more information.

 ## Tasks